 This Baxendale ‘60s Silvertone 319 has been totally re-braced to a scalloped, hand-voiced X-brace pattern.
 It also sports new frets, a new solid rosewood bridge with a bone saddle, a new 1-3/4"-wide bone nut, and genuine Grover tuning machines.
 Its lightweight feel and round vintage neck profile make a guitar that is comfortable and inviting, and thanks to the refret, new bridge, and meticulous setup work, it plays like a brand new guitar.
 Because of the new bracing and re-voicing, its worn-in solid Spruce top finally sounds every bit as good as it should—this guitar is dynamic, responsive, and balanced.
 Birch back and sides keep the tone dry and woody.

 This Baxendale '60s Silvertone 319 Conversion has mojo for days and the sound and playability to back it up.
-We can't get enough of the vintage sunburst on this one.
+We can't get enough of the cherry sunburst on this one.
 Every Baxendale Conversion includes a lifetime warranty, and this one also comes with a Deluxe Gig Bag from Guardian.